TejasM/quickstarts/kitchensink-spring/README.md

 * Setup to allow you to create a compliant Java EE 6 application using JSP, JPA 2.0 and Spring 3.2.
 A Persistence unit and some sample persistence and transaction code is included to introduce you to database access in enterprise Java.

-The basic version show cases the above technologies without any extra features, while the other four versions showcase various Spring 3.2 features as follows:
+The basic version showcases the above technologies without any extra features, while the other four versions showcase various Spring 3.2 features as follows:

-_NOTE: Many of the following use cases may seem contrived, that is because they are.
-The sole purpose of these 4 quickstarts is to showcase Spring 3.2's outstanding new features._
+_NOTE: The following describes the 5 quickstart provided in this example.
+Many of the following use cases are contrived, but the purpose of the additional quickstarts is to showcase Spring 3.2's outstanding new features._

+* `basic` - This quickstart showcases the above technologies without any extra features.
+For more information about the basic quickstart, see the [basic README](basic/README.md) file.
-* AsyncRequestMapping showcases Spring 3.2's Asynchronous Callable Function [More on Spring's Asynchronous Request Processing](<http://static.springsource.org/spring/docs/3.2.x/spring-framework-reference/html/mvc.html#mvc-ann-async>)
+* `asyncrequestmapping` - This quickstart showcases Spring 3.2's Asynchronous Callable Function [More on Spring's Asynchronous Request Processing](<http://static.springsource.org/spring/docs/3.2.x/spring-framework-reference/html/mvc.html#mvc-ann-async>).
+For more information about the asyncrequestmapping quickstart, see the [asyncrequestmapping README](asyncrequestmapping/README.md) file.
-* ControllerAdvice showcases Spring 3.2's new `@ControllerAdvice` which allows the user to configure various aspects such as global exception handler, init binders, and adding global model atrributes
+* `controlleradvice` - This quickstarts showcases Spring 3.2's new `@ControllerAdvice` which allows the user to configure various aspects such as global exception handler, init binders, and adding global model atrributes.
+For more information about the controlleradvice quickstart, see the [controlleradvice README](controlleradvice/README.md) file.
-* MatrixVariables showcases Spring 3.2's added support for Matrix Variables in urls, e.g. http://localhost:8080/something;p=2;q=3.
+* `matrixvariables` - This quickstarts showcases Spring 3.2's added support for Matrix Variables in urls, e.g. http://localhost:8080/something;p=2;q=3.
 In this quickstart the matrix variables are used for filtering purposes.
+For more information about the matrixvariables quickstart, see the [matrixvariables README](matrixvariables/README.md) file.
-* Spring MVC Test: Adds `MemberMockMVCTest.java` to showcase a use case of `MockMVC` and `RestTemplate` to test the mvc aspect of the application which was previously not possible without external tools such as Arquillian.
+* `springmvctest` - This quickstart adds `MemberMockMVCTest.java` to showcase a use case of `MockMVC` and `RestTemplate` to test the mvc aspect of the application which was previously not possible without external tools such as Arquillian.
+For more information about the springmvctest quickstart, see the [springmvctest README](springmvctest/README.md) file.

 System requirements
 -------------------